verumsolum/orf_weather/20161211-precip-snowfall.md

 ## Status

 As of December 13, 2016,
+and version 0.0.0.9023,
 the columns have been added to the mutatedBothStations data.
+`singleDaysWeather` has been updated.
+This should allow all the plotting functions, with the exception of
+`plotPrecipitationOverHistory`,
+to work with the new precipitation columns.

 ## Next step

-Next is to make sure that none of the functions are relying on the now-removed `Precipitation` and `Snowfall` variables.
+Next is to make sure that `plotPrecipitationOverHistory` is now relying on the
-They should now use `PrecipitationInches` and/or `WithPrecipitation` (or the snowfall complements) instead.
+`PrecipitationInches`
+variable,
+instead of the
+now-removed `Precipitation` and `Snowfall` variables.

 ## Known issues

 * `plotPrecipitationOverHistory` obviously uses the precip data.
-* `singleDaysWeather` and all functions that may be passed that as a parameter (all plot functions?) will need to be examined to ensure that they continue to work.